Is your pub or bar trained on Ask for Angela? - Bar & Kitchen

 Nearly half of people and 63% of women are more likely to visit a venue where they feel safe (YouGov) so participating venues have the edge when people, particularly women, are planning a night out.

-How important is training?
+How important is Ask For Angela training?

 It’s vital – if the ‘Angela’ phrase isn’t recognised, it could mean the person feels even less safe.
 Our training helps staff identify vulnerable guests who might be more likely to need help, when and why.
 We teach staff how to spot the signs, be curious and use bystander intervention techniques.

-How do you spot the signs?
+How do you spot the signs someone needs support?

 There are lots of ways, such as by recognising withdrawal, distress and confusion or if someone’s body language, facial expression or avoidance suggests they might be uncomfortable with another person’s coercive actions.